Fadeela76/Fadeela76/README.md

 **Aspiring Secure Java Full-Stack Developer | Passionate about building reliable and scalable web apps**

 ## 🔍 About Me
-🎓 Bachelor’s in Information Technology, soon pursuing MCA to deepen my web dev and CS knowledge.
+🎓 Bachelor’s in Information Technology, currently pursuing MCA to deepen my web dev and CS knowledge.
 💡 Passionate about secure full-stack web development — I aim to build web apps that are robust, secure, and user-friendly.
 🌱 Currently building a custom Java HTTP server to integrate frontend and backend with:
 - Frontend: HTML, CSS, JavaScript